 Appointments are available for adults and young people from 18 up.

-The emphasis for treatment is on putting together an individualised plan using a high quality, nutrient-dense, allergen-free diet, in conjunction with environmental toxicology, nutritional supplements, minimal, if any, use of prescription medicines and a focus on lifestyle factors such as stress management, sleep, and physical activity.
-Homeopathic treatment is also offered and is very effective either as a treatment in itself or in addition to the nutritional and environmental methods.
-Homeopathy can be used as a constitutional treatment and also in desensitising and detoxifying treatments eg to environmental chemicals and metals.
-This whole approach is neither conventional nor alternative medicine but a combination of the best elements of both.
+The emphasis for treatment is on putting together an individualised plan using a high quality diet which is high in nutrients and low in allergens, in conjunction with appropriate nutritional supplements, minimal use of prescription medicines and a focus on lifestyle factors such as chemical avoidance, methods to reduce chemical load in the body, sleep, stress management, and physical activity.
+Homeopathic treatment is also offered if requested, and is very effective either as a treatment in itself or in addition to the nutritional and environmental methods.
+This whole approach is a combination of the best elements of both conventional and complementary medicine.

 I am very committed to applying a proper understanding of human biochemistry and physiology when recommending nutritional interventions and other treatments, as well as taking into account each patient as a whole person.
 With this in mind I regularly take part in ongoing education in this field of medicine.
-If indicated I will also suggest other interventions and recommend other practitioners if it would be beneficial to a particular person and if it is not my area of expertise.
+If indicated I will also suggest other interventions and recommend other practitioners if it would be beneficial to a particular person, but not within my area of expertise.

 As with other Environmental doctors, the way I work with patients differs somewhat from the conventional medical model most people are familiar with.